RatPoison-dev/RatPoison/README.md

 The custom per weapon settings are available in the GunAimOverride.kts file, in arrays, the gun is the variable name, with the array information at the top.

-Possible Issues: Saving to default might crash or not save individual weapon aim settings.
+Saving to default/cfg should work fine.

+Known Issues: Individual weapon aim settings don't override while saving

 ---